anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

-The regexes load.balancer, LoadBalancer and Network.should.set.TCP.CLOSE_WAIT.timeout are currently skipped because they haven't been covered successfully neither by the :cite:t:`upstream-kubernetes-gate` nor by :cite:t:`anuket-rc2-verification`.
+The regexes load.balancer, LoadBalancer and Network.should.set.TCP.CLOSE_WAIT.timeout are currently skipped because they haven't been covered successfully neither by the :cite:p:`upstream-kubernetes-gate` nor by :cite:p:`anuket-rc2-verification`.

 Please note that a couple of tests must be skipped by name below as they are no appropriate labels.